wordbit/wordbit/content/posts/2021-10-30-most-advanced-connectivity-ever.markdown

 But the real stars of the MacBook Pro are undoubtedly the "unleashed" M1 Pro and M1 Max chips.
 These in-house chips are are literal game changers, allowing you to put in a 21-hour workday on battery alone.
 Of course, this inane battery life does beg the question of whether you want to put in a 21-hour workday.

+A workaholics wet dream, or the end of any R & R on transatlantic flights?
+"Uh, say Bob, I'm going to need that 8K movie done and rendered before you land in London today..."
+What kind of insane portable productivity is Apple enabling here?

+It gets better, the CPU performance of these machines has put Intel on high alert with hockey-stick benchmark charts that look like fantasy art for nerds.
+Apple's integrated GPU performance doesn't look too freaking bad either.
+Maybe "integrated graphics" will no longer be a dirty word one day soon.
+After all, Apple is a practiced virtuoso when it comes to integrating hardware and software so that they sing in perfect harmony together.

+It used to be that regular people (me included) would buy a MacBook Pro to "future proof" an expensive purchase.
+Decent specs are what you'd need to keep going for longer than a few years.
+Nobody wants to replace a laptop that often, mostly because it's a disruptive pain to migrate your workflow and stuff over to a new machine.
+But the "non-pro" models had the sort of price-to-performance ratio that were about as compelling as fine dining on Valentine's Day.
+At least the Pro machines were actually worth the money.

+However, more than ever before, these MacBook Pros are really just for - you guessed it - professionals.

 ......more than ever these are for pros

+.....for writing, you don't need much, an electric typewriter or piece of paper will do

+......my MacBook should last a long time yet.

 ...... what's up with these terrible design choices - the Pixel 6 takes the camera bump to the next level.